 At an attempt to keep my mind on something other than how long I'd been running without stopping, I decided to write a haiku.
 It only took me a minute or two to compose it but it took me like ten minutes to will myself to say it correctly with the camera on.

+This is the last video--me, crossing the finish line!
 I was pretty much hobbling through miles 11 and 12.
 Then I noticed my foe (The Woman in the Blue Sports Bra from mile 5) just caught up with me from out of nowhere!
 She tried to pass me in mile 13 so I really started bookin'.You can see her struggling to pass the guy with the PVC camera mount dangling from his body.
 If you watch my face closely, you can also see the moment that I saw my wife waiting for me at the finish line.